-- 1. All reasonable efforts have been made to keep the pub in viable use and it can be demonstrated that its continued use would not be feasible or practical; or - 2.
+- All reasonable efforts have been made to keep the pub in viable use and it can be demonstrated that its continued use would not be feasible or practical. or This will include: - a) The submission of a comprehensive sustained marketing campaign (agreed in advance by the Council), offering the public house for sale as a going concern and using an agreed realistic valuation of the premises; - b) The agreed marketing campaign will be run for a period of at least six months before the planning application is submitted; - c) The public house has been offered for sale locally, and in the region, in appropriate publications and through specialised licensed trade agents; or - 2.
 There is an existing public house within a reasonable walking distance that meets the needs of the local community; or - 3.
-A replacement public house will be provided on part or all of the site, or within walking distance of the site. - 3.2.29 Local pubs can be an important focal point within the local community.
+A replacement public house that meets the needs of the community will be provided on part or all of the site, or within reasonable walking distance of the site.

+- 4.2.36 Local pubs can be an important focal point within the local community.
 The City Council therefore seeks to protect pubs from unnecessary loss and will seek evidence to from an applicant to demonstrate that all reasonable efforts have been made to retain the pub in viable use.
-In order to satisfy the requirements of this policy, applicants will normally be expected to submit evidence demonstrating the following: - a) A comprehensive sustained marketing campaign (agreed in advance by the Council) has been undertaken, offering the public house for sale as a going concern and using an agreed realistic valuation of the premises; - b) The marketing campaign has run for a period of at least six months before the planning application is submitted; - c) The public house has been offered for sale locally, and in the region, in appropriate publications and through specialised licensed trade agents; - d) Extensive engagement with the local community to demonstrate the acceptability of existing provision within a reasonable walking distance for the community, or alternative replacement provision. - e) Opportunities have been explored for the public house to be taken forward through a community ownership initiative.
+In order to satisfy the requirements of this policy, applicants will normally be expected to submit evidence demonstrating the following: - a) A comprehensive sustained marketing campaign (agreed in advance by the Council) has been undertaken, offering the public house for sale as a going concern and using an agreed realistic valuation of the premises; - b) The marketing campaign has run for a period of at least six months before the planning application is submitted; - c) The public house has been offered for sale locally, and in the region, in appropriate publications and through specialised licensed trade agents; - d) Extensive engagement with the local community to demonstrate the acceptability of existing provision within a reasonable walking distance for the community, or alternative replacement provision. - e) Opportunities have been explored for the public house to be taken forward through a community ownership initiative. - 4.2.37 To demonstrate that the alternative or proposed public house meets the needs of the local community evidence of extensive engagement will be required.
+As well as seeking the viewsof the community on their needs and the suitability of alternative or proposed provision, the community consultation shall also make the community aware of community ownership initiatives.